voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--storage--autochanger"></a>`bareos::storage::autochanger`

-Supports single or multiple drive autochangers by grouping one or more device resources into one unit called an autochanger in Bareos (often referred to as a "tape library" by autochanger manufacturers).
+The Autochanger resource supports single or multiple drive autochangers by grouping one or more Device resources into one unit called an autochanger in Bareos (often referred to as a "tape library" by autochanger manufacturers).

 #### Parameters